DhruvDahikar/DocuMind-AI-Document-Engine/README.md

 ### 1. Multi-Modal Ingestion (Universal Support)
 The system is no longer limited to PDFs.
 DocuMind utilizes **LlamaParse** to natively read and extract data from a wide range of formats:
-* **Documents:** `.pdf`, `.docx` (Word).
+* **Documents:** `.pdf`, `.docx`.
-* **Images:** `.jpg`, `.png` (Scanned Receipts & Photos).
+* **Images:** `.jpg`, `.png`.

 ### 2. Smart Batch Processing
 Designed for high-volume workflows, the platform features an **Intelligent Queue System**.
 Users can drag-and-drop multiple files simultaneously.
-The frontend orchestrator processes them sequentially with artificial delays to respect API rate limits (Quota Management) while maintaining a seamless user experience.
+The frontend orchestrator processes them sequentially while maintaining a seamless user experience.

 ### 3. Hybrid Semantic Routing (Speed Optimized)
-To optimize for cost and speed, DocuMind employs a **Two-Tier Classification System**:
+To optimize for cost and speed, DocuMind employs a **Classification System**:
-* **Tier 1 (Heuristic):** A Python-based keyword scanner analyzes token density (e.g., "Total," "Whereas") to instantly classify documents without touching the LLM.
+* **1 Heuristic:** A Python-based keyword scanner analyzes token density (e.g., "Total," "Whereas") to instantly classify documents without touching the LLM.
-* **Tier 2 (AI Fallback):** If the heuristic score is ambiguous, the system escalates to the Semantic AI Agent for deep context analysis.
+* **2 AI Fallback:** If the heuristic score is ambiguous, the system escalates to the Semantic AI Agent for deep context analysis.
 * **Manual Override:** Users have the option to force a specific processing pipeline via the UI.

 ---